Cancer treatment for people with mutations

-Currently there are no cancer treatments approved specifically for people with a PTEN mutation, nor guidelines for treating cancer specifically for people with an inherited PTEN mutation.
-However, experts are conducting research studies to learn which treatments may work best for people with a PTEN mutation.
+People with an inherited mutation who have been diagnosed with cancer may have different treatment options than people without a mutation.
 To learn more about standard of care treatment options for specific types of cancer, visit our section on Cancer Treatment by Cancer Type.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry a PTEN mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.